segp-uob/segp/dev/Worksheets/3_Angular_dashboard.md

 "scripts": ["node_modules/chart.js/dist/Chart.js"]
 ```

-We are making use of Bootstrap for styling, so add the following line to `styles.css`:
+We are making use of Bootstrap for styling, so add the following line to `styles.css` within src/styles.css:

 ```js
 @import '~bootstrap/dist/css/bootstrap.min.css';